OpenVnmrJ/Documentation/Code of Conduct.md

 ### Reporting Issues

-If you experience or witness unacceptable behavior—or have any other concerns—please report it by contacting any of the maintainers of the OpenVnmrJ project.
+If you experience or witness unacceptable behavior—or have any other concerns—please report it by contacting any of the members of the VnmrJ Open Source Steering Group (VOSSG), for a list of the current members see [Background.md](Backgrounds.md).
 All reports will be handled with discretion.
 In your report please include:

 - Your contact information.
 - Names (real, nicknames, or pseudonyms) of any individuals involved.
 If there are additional witnesses, please